pluma/fynx/README.md

 Returns `true` if the store's current value is equivalent to its `emptyValue` or `false` otherwise.

+### store.isEmpty.listen(listener, [context]):Function

+Like `store.listen`, but receives a boolean value indicating whether the store is empty (i.e. the result of calling `store.isEmpty()`) instead of a cursor to the store's new content.

+### store.isEmpty.unlisten(listener, [context])

+Removes a change listener from `store.isEmpty`.
+This has the same effect as calling the function returned by `store.isEmpty.listen`.
+If the listener was registered with a context, the same context must be used.

 ## createRawStore(emptyValue, [prepare]):rawStore

 Creates a store initialized with the given `emptyValue`.